loidinhm31/go-movies-reactjs/README.md

 5. [MUI](https://mui.com/): A wide collection of pre-built UI components that generally look pretty go
 6. [Chart.js](https://www.chartjs.org/): Simple yet flexible JavaScript charting library for the modern web
 7. [Video.js](https://videojs.com/): Video.js is a web video player built from the ground up for an HTML5 world.
+8. [Redux](https://redux.js.org/): Redux is a predictable state container for JavaScript apps
+9. [Jest](https://jestjs.io/): Jest is a delightful JavaScript Testing Framework with a focus on simplicity.

 #### Set up your environment